Indokq/indokq-clipb/README.md

 ## Features

-### Two Modes of Operation
+### Three Modes of Operation

-**📋 Planning Mode** (Default)
+**🔧 Normal Mode** (Default)
-- Chat with Claude to plan and discuss your task
+- Talk naturally with Claude to accomplish tasks
+- Claude uses tools directly (read files, execute commands, etc.)
+- Quick exploratory work and one-off tasks
+- Switch modes: Press **Shift+Tab** or use `/plan` or `/exec`

+**📋 Specification Mode**
+Transforms simple feature descriptions into working code with automatic planning and safety checks.
+You provide a brief description of what you want, and indokq creates a detailed specification and implementation plan before making any changes.

+**How it works:**
+1. **Describe your feature** - Provide a simple description in 4-6 sentences.
+No need to write formal specifications.
+2. **indokq creates the spec** - Analyzes your request and generates a complete specification with acceptance criteria, implementation plan, and technical details.
+3. **Review and approve** - Review the generated specification and implementation plan.
+Request changes or approve as-is.
+4. **Implementation** - Only after approval does indokq begin making actual code changes, showing each modification for review.

+**indokq generates:**
+- Complete specification with detailed acceptance criteria
+- Technical implementation plan covering all layers
+- File-by-file breakdown of changes needed
-- Refine requirements and create specifications
+- Testing strategy and verification steps
-- No execution - pure planning and discussion
+- Security and compliance considerations
-- Web search enabled for research
-- Commands: `/execute` (switch to execution), `/clear` (reset chat)

 **⚡ Execution Mode**
 - Full AI agent with multi-phase intelligence system
-- Automated task execution with tools
+- Automated task execution with parallel intelligence streams
 - Real-time progress updates

 ### Multi-Phase Intelligence System (Execution Mode)